Cholecystectomy

 - Doctor may prefer this procedure in some patients which expect to be difficult to remove the gallbladder with laparoscopic technique such as patient with multiple episode of gallstones attack, patient with history of abdominal surgery, patient with severe inflammation of gallbladder.

-Consideration for LC or OC depends on patients condition, patient preference and doctor expertise.
-In our hospital, most of our cholecystectomy successfully perform with laparoscopic technique.
+Consideration for Minimally Invasive Surgery or Open cholecystectomy depends on patients condition, patient preference and doctor expertise.
+In our hospital, most of our cholecystectomy successfully perform with Minimally Invasive technique.

 Risk of Procedure